devfile/vscode-walkthrough-extension/CONTRIBUTING.md

 The file can be downloaded and used it in other local or remote VS Code instances.

-> It is easy to install vsix binary to any VS Code.
-You have only to drag and drop the file into the `Extensions` view.
+> Installing a vsix binary in VS Code is easy: drag and drop the file into the `Extensions` view.